-GENESEO, N.Y. - SUNY Geneseo women's swimming & diving senior Natalie LaCourt was named to the Google Cloud/College Sports Information Directors' Association (CoSIDA) At-Large Academic All-America Team, announced Thursday.
+GENESEO, N.Y. - SUNY Geneseo women's swimming & diving senior Natalie LaCourt was named to the Google Cloud/College Sports Information Directors of America (CoSIDA) Academic All-America At-Large Team, announced Thursday.

-LaCourt is the first female Academic All-America selection in Geneseo history, sixth overall and only the third at-large pick ever.
+Tabbed a third-team honoree, LaCourt is the first female Academic All-America selection in Geneseo history, the sixth overall and only the third at-large pick ever.

 LaCourt earned a 3.98 cumulative GPA as a mathematics and English double-major.
 She was a 2018 SUNYAC All-Conference First Team selection, garnered SUNYAC Women's Swimming & Diving Scholar-Athlete of the Year, earned the 2018 SUNYAC Elite 20 Award and qualified for NCAA Division III Swimming & Diving Championships as part of the Knights' conference-record 200 free relay team.